Investing

 (Source: Motley Fool)

-The stock market has long been the most common way – excepting homeownership – for Americans to invest their money.
-That’s true for Millennials, two-thirds of whom are directly invested in stocks.
-It’s worth noting, however, that stock ownership is lower among Millennials than Gen Zers, 73% of whom own stocks.
+The stock market remains the primary investment vehicle — aside from homeownership — for Americans.
+Two-thirds of Millennials are directly invested in stocks.
+However, stock ownership among Millennials trails Gen Zers, 73% of whom own stocks.

 3. 41% of Millennial Investors Hold Financial Stocks